get-convex/dryad/README.md

 First, clone the repository and start it up:

     $ git clone https://github.com/get-convex/dryad.git
+    $ npm i
     $ npm run dev

 This will create your Convex backend deployment, which will attempt to start indexing the default repository (https://github.com/get-convex/convex-helpers).
+Then, the frontend will start up, running on vite's usual port 5173.

-Launch the Convex dashboard and watch the logs to follow along:
+In another terminal in this same repository, launch the Convex dashboard and watch the logs to follow along with backend indexing:

     $ npx convex dashboard